peekfroggit/chunithm-wood-edition/README.md

 # Disclaimer
 This project is for people that do not have limited to no experience with using cad software, but have a decent amount of experience woodworking.
+The chuniframe was designed for the original chunithm hardware.
+I am not guiding you on how to acquire them, but you can modify the design to fit third part chunithm controllers.

 This is also for people that are on a tight budget and cannot afford to buy aluminum bars or custom acrylic.